Kapil Sharma CLARIFIES On Rumours Of Him Throwing Shoe At Sunil; Wants To BLOCK Ali Asgar On Twitter

 Did Kapil Throw A Shoe At Sunil?

-It has to be recalled that there were reports of major tiff between Sunil and Kapil.
-It was said that Kapil threw shoe at Sunil.
-Regarding the same, Kapil clarified, "There were reports that Kapil threw a shoe at Sunil and he has problem with the team eating food before him..."
+It has to be recalled that there were reports of a major tiff between Sunil and Kapil.
+It was said that Kapil threw a shoe at Sunil.
+Regarding the same, Kapil clarified, "There were reports that I threw a shoe at Sunil and he has problem with the team eating food before him..."

 Kapil Clarifies…